 The narrow roads of Char Dham Yatra go through Mountains and Hills.
 So when you hire self-drive, stay focused while driving on the hilly roads.
 Don’t forget to honk at curves and use the break cautiously.
 Also, avoid driving after sunset.

 Steep areas demand more ruggedness and breakdown chances are more on such roads.
 Hence, check the car thoroughly before you restart your journey.
 Keep the fuel tank up to the mark in case you have to take long routes due to congestion.

 Do not overdrive

 Driving on hilly areas is a tiresome affair, hence limit yourself to a maximum of eight hours’ drive per day so that you are energetic enough to savor the rest of your journey.

 The journey on Char Dham Yatra may be long and tiresome, but is definitely satisfying when you do it with your loved ones.
 You should experience it to feel the difference!
-You can always rely on AVIS for the rental cars to ensure your travel budget gets along with your plans.
+You can always rely on AVIS INDIA for the Car on Rent to ensure your travel budget gets along with your plans.
 So, when are you planning to do the noble deed?